gertvv/srdr-import/README.md

 ### Projects

 Each project (table `projects`) is imported simply with its title, and a description "Imported from SRDR".
+At this time, the following are imported along with it:

+ - Studies
+ - Outcomes

-At this time, only its contained studies are imported along with it.
-Other potential project level concepts (outcomes, ...) remain to be done.
+Other potential project level concepts (adverse events, ...) remain to be done.

 ### Studies